Zen Mariani, PhD

 Current research and/or projects

 Develop ground-based integrated observing systems in the Arctic using new remote sensing technologies (radar, lidar, etc.) for meteorological measurements.
 Investigate applications and capabilities of these new instruments and provide recommendations on technology adoptation.
-Provide data in near-real time to operational forecasters in order to assess their impact on forecast capabilities.
+Evaluate their impact on numerical weather prediction models.

-- Commission and manage new research sites in Iqaluit, NU, and Whitehorse, YK, as part of the Canadian Arctic Weather Science (CAWS) Project
+- PI for meteorological research sites in Iqaluit, NU & Whitehorse, YT as part of the Canadian Arctic Weather Science (CAWS) Project, and Squamish, BC research site

 - Test and evaluate new ground-based remote sensing technologies, such as Doppler lidars and radars, and assess their performance and applications in the Arctic climate